kkapelon/kkapelon.github.io/_posts/2017-02-19-hosted-ci-comparison.md

 I was a happy user of [SnapCI](https://snap-ci.com/).
 I really liked the way pipelines worked and how easy was to add a new project.
-SnapCI also had other nice features for Java developers like automatic caching for both Maven and Gradle dependencies.
+SnapCI also had other nice features for Java developers like automatic caching for both Maven and Gradle dependencies without any extra configuration.

 ![SnapCI dashboard](../../assets/ci-comparison/snapci-pipeline.png)